 My interest in discovering our true history enabled me to realize that many ancient cultures firmly believed in the existence of a Higher Power.
 African tribes, Arabians, Romans, and Greeks believed in the existence of a Supreme Being.
 They even prayed and offered sacrifices to this being because they believed it could influence their lives.

 Some people claim that ancient cultures believed in the existence of a Supreme Being because they were dumb.
 However, many advanced ancient structures disprove this claim.
-These structures show that ancient folks were highly intelligent.
+These structures show that the ancients were highly intelligent.

-For this reason, there must be other sensible reasons why ancient folks believed in a Supreme Being.
-To discover these reasons, I studied ancient religions and I realized the following four fascinating reasons why these folks believed in the existence of a Higher Power
+For this reason, there must be other sensible reasons why the ancients believed in a Supreme Being.
+To discover these reasons, I studied ancient religions and I realized the following four fascinating reasons why they believed in the existence of a Higher Power

-Ancient cultures saw the intelligent design in all living things and believed that a Supreme Being was responsible for this design.
+Ancient cultures noticed intelligent design in all living things and believed a Supreme Being was responsible for this design.
 This belief made some tribes such as the Kenyan Akamba to refer to God as ‘The Cleaver’ or ‘The Maker’.

 Ancient cultures never thought that creation could have appeared by chance.
 They knew a Higher Power must have created this world and they formed creation myths that attempted to explain how God designed the world.